-The main mitigation in relation to the payment of day-to-day expenditure such as corporation tax, exit tax payments, salaries etc is matching of the bond portfolio with the liabilities as they fall due.
+The main mitigation to safeguard the ability to make the payments of day-to-day expenditure such as corporation tax, exit tax payments, salaries etc is matching of the bond portfolio with the liabilities as they fall due.

 There is also a line of credit in place which ensures that this risk is further mitigated and alleviated.
 However, the main mitigation is holding sufficient levels of liquid assets to pay the liabilities as they fall due as the use of the line of credit is an expensive form of mitigating the risk.
 The exposure to the liquidity risk associated with the Italian substitute tax is mitigated by a binding agreement in place with Group which ensures that if there is any shortfall in the exit tax due from policyholders then the Group will meet this shortfall.